howdyai/trello-ciscospark/readme.md

 # Botkit-Spark Trello Bot

-This repo contains everything you need to deploy your own Cisco Spark Trello bot built with [Botkit](https://botkit.ai).
+This project contains everything you need to deploy your own customizable Trello bot for your company in Cisco Spark.

-Botkit is designed to ease the process of designing and running useful, creative bots that live inside messaging platforms.
+This bot is built with [Botkit](https://botkit.ai) Botkit is designed to ease the process of designing and running useful, creative bots that live inside messaging platforms.
 Bots are applications that can send and receive messages, and in many cases, appear alongside their human counterparts as users.

 If you are looking to create a bot on other platforms using Glitch, check out the [Botkit project page](https://glitch.com/botkit).

 ### Getting Started

 You will need a Cisco Spark developer account, and a Trello App.
 Instructions to setup both are below.
-Once the bot is configured properly and running, the bot will message you to complete the setup by logging in with your trello account.
+Once the bot is configured properly and running, the bot will message you to complete the setup by logging in with your Trello account.

 #### Installing the Bot